tjfontaine/cloudnative/application-development/cicd/spinnaker/spinnaker-oracle-provider.md

 ### Prerequisites

 In Spinnaker, a **provider** is an integration to the cloud platform on which you deploy applications.
-To use a provider you need to register credentials, known as **accounts** in Spinnaker.
+To use a provider you need to register credentials, known as **accounts**.

 The Oracle Cloud provider supports both instance-based and Kubernetes-based deployments.
-The instance-based approach supports creating OCI Images, Instances, and Load Balancers.
-The Kubernetes-based approach supports the standard operations available to Oracle Container Engine for Kubernetes.
-In order to push to Oracle Cluster Engine for Kubernetes (OKE) you will need access to an OKE cluster.
+The instance-based approach enables the creation of OCI Images, Instances, and Load Balancers.
+The Kubernetes-based approach supports the standard operations available to Oracle Container Engine for Kubernetes (OKE).
+In order to push to OKE you will need access to an OKE cluster.
 For more information about creating an OKE cluster follow this [guide](http://www.oracle.com/webfolder/technetwork/tutorials/obe/oci/oke-full/index.html).
 Additionally, Spinnaker relies on `kubectl` to manage all API access.
 Ensure that the config file kubectl defaults to is the one you want to use.
 The current installer requires your `kubectl` to be version 1.10 or greater and installed on the same machine running Halyard.

-[Oracle Object Storage](https://docs.cloud.oracle.com/iaas/Content/Object/Concepts/objectstorageoverview.htm) as a storage provider for the persitent store and as an artifact repository and Oracle [Registry](https://docs.cloud.oracle.com/iaas/Content/Registry/Concepts/registryoverview.htm) is available as a Docker image registry.
+[Oracle Object Storage](https://docs.cloud.oracle.com/iaas/Content/Object/Concepts/objectstorageoverview.htm) is available to be used as a storage provider for the persitent store and as an artifact repository.
+Oracle [Registry](https://docs.cloud.oracle.com/iaas/Content/Registry/Concepts/registryoverview.htm) is available as a Docker image registry.

 ### Installation

-Download Halyard, the tool used to manage the lifecycle of your Spinnaker deployment: `curl -O https://raw.githubusercontent.com/spinnaker/halyard/master/install/macos/InstallHalyard.sh`
+Start by downloading Halyard, the tool used to manage the lifecycle of your Spinnaker deployment: `curl -O https://raw.githubusercontent.com/spinnaker/halyard/master/install/debian/InstallHalyard.sh`

 Install it with: `sudo bash InstallHalyard.sh`

+This requires Java 8 which can be installed with `sudo bash InstallHalyard.sh`

 This should install the `hal` command in `/usr/local/bin`.
 You can test that you have the correct version in your path by running `hal -v`. `hal` will bring up a list of helpful commands.